cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/CommandLineInterfaceApi.md

 Get CLI Result

-Get the result of a command executed using the CDO Command Line Interface (CLI) by UID.
+Get the result of a command executed using the SCC Command Line Interface (CLI) by UID.

 ### Example